 - Preheat oven to 350F.

-- Brown hamburger and onion with salt, pepper.
+- In a large frying pan, brown hamburger and onion, season with salt and pepper.
 Drain off excess grease.

-- Add brown sugar, and undiluted tomato soup to the meat mixture and stir well.
+- To the burger in the pan, add brown sugar, and undiluted tomato soup to the meat mixture and stir well.
 Add black pepper to taste if desired.

 - Meanwhile, cook the egg noodles according to package directions; drain lightly; they should remain moderately damp.
 Add undiluted cream of chicken soup to the noodles and mix in thoroughly.